Canon 7D II vs D60

 The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the Canon D60 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon D60 was succeeded by the Canon 10D.
+In contrast, the D60 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D60 was succeeded by the Canon 10D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 7D II better than the Canon D60 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 7D Mark II:

 - More detail: Offers more megapixels (20 vs 6.3MP) with a 78% higher linear resolution.